Energy Performance Certificate? (2026 Costs & How-To Guide)

 This is what an Energy Performance Certificate looks like:

 An EPC rating ranks a property’s energy efficiency from A (most efficient) to G (least efficient).
-Higher ratings mean lower energy costs and better environmental impact, while lower ratings suggest potential improvements.
+Higher ratings mean lower energy costs and a better environmental impact, while lower ratings suggest potential for improvement.
 A strong EPC score can increase a property’s resale value and attract more buyers or tenants.

 Below is an EPC rating chart with the scores and ratings for every energy efficiency band.